 Pinch and fold up the bottom of the paper straw.
 You can either make a small paper funnel or simply put the straw down in the pixie powder and scoop it right into the straw.
 Once filled, pinch and fold the top.
 Easy!

-Jessica at Printables Shoppe has some amazingly cute printables for easy and clever Valentine Day exchanges!
+Jessica at Printables Shoppe has allowed me to include her pixie stick holders for our readers!
+You can download the chevron pattern and the polka dot pattern to print on card stock.
 I love her pixie stick holders – for the price of a box of Valentines, you can print as many of these as you need.
 Just print them out, fold them and write to and from on the backside.
-You have to check out her site – she has many more super fun and easy ideas for kid’s Valentine exchanges!

 - 1 cup freeze dried strawberries